klarman-cell-observatory/scSVA/README.md

 conda install -c plotly plotly-orca
 ```

-The **scSVA** uses [zindex](https://github.com/mattgodbolt/zindex) to create an index on gene names
+**scSVA** uses [zindex](https://github.com/mattgodbolt/zindex) to create an index on gene names
 from compressed expression matrices in a text format.
-If you plan using compressed text files to store the expression matrix, install **zindex**
+If you plan on using compressed text files to store expression matrices, install **zindex**
 following the instruction on https://github.com/mattgodbolt/zindex.
 Make sure that **zindex** is properly installed on your computer and
 is visible as an executable file by your operating system.
 [ImageMagick](https://www.imagemagick.org/script/index.php)
 is required to combine multiple graphs, see
-R package [magick](https://github.com/ropensci/magick) for installation instructions.
+the R package [magick](https://github.com/ropensci/magick) for installation instructions.
 To run [scSVAtools](https://github.com/broadinstitute/scSVAtools), install  [Google Cloud SDK](https://cloud.google.com/sdk/downloads)
 and  [googleComputeEngineR](https://cloudyr.github.io/googleComputeEngineR/index.html), see "Run scSVA on a cloud" section.